 As a supplement to this reading, when you are done, take a few minutes and go read the “About Me” section of some of the largest co-working companies you can find.
 Then compare that with the same section of the largest office landlords you can find.
 You will most likely notice opposite approaches where one is focused entirely on the people and the actual work done in the offices, and the other is focused on the physical assets.
-As the world slowly shifts away from 100% working from home to back in the office at some capacity, there is a strong likelihood that the offices that people go back to no longer look like their old corporate offices but more like the relaxed and shared office spaces often referred to as co-working.
+As the world slowly shifts away from 100% working from home to back in the office at some capacity, there is a strong likelihood that post-pandemic offices no longer look like their old corporate offices but more like the relaxed and shared spaces often referred to as co-working offices.
 Some of the reasons are obvious, but some of the facts and figures behind it may surprise you.

 Benefits of Physical Office Space